-Prior, Jenny served as Director of Campaign & Major Gifts for Madison Square Boys & Girls Club’s $90M dollar capital/endowment campaign.
+Prior, Jenny was Director of Campaign & Major Gifts for Madison Square Boys & Girls Club’s $90M dollar capital/endowment campaign.
 Her career began at RIOULT Dance New York, where she rose the ranks from Operations & Special Events Manager, to Manager of Institutional Giving, and ultimately Director of Development.
-She then joined management and consulting firm, DUNCH: Cultural Leadership for a Creative World, working under the mentorship of President Emma Dunch on a range of fundraising, campaign management, and strategic planning projects.
+She then joined the consulting firm, DUNCH, working under the mentorship of Founder & President Emma Dunch on a range of strategic planning, fundraising, and campaign management projects.
 Clients included Dorrance Dance, Gallim Dance, Huntington Theatre Company, Madison Square Park Conservancy, Manhattan Theatre Club, Mark Morris Dance Group, The New Group, On Site Opera, Orpheus Chamber Orchestra, Primary Stages, The School for Strings, Skowhegan School of Painting & Sculpture, UrbanGlass, and The Watermill Center.

-Jenny earned her M.A. in Arts Administration through the University of Kentucky’s online graduate program while working full-time in the field.
-She also holds a B.A. in Dance Studies, Choreography, and Writing about Performance from New York University’s Gallatin School of Individualized Study.
+Jenny earned her M.A. in Nonprofit Arts Administration through the University of Kentucky’s online graduate program while working full-time in the field.
+She also holds a B.A. in Writing & Performing Arts Studies from New York University’s Gallatin School of Individualized Study.